drshahizan/Python_EDA/assignment/hpdp/HANY/case_study2c/readme.md

 | ALYA BALQISS BINTI AZAHAR              |A21EC0158      | CS2C    |

 # 📚 Case Study 2c: Automated EDA Tools (Lux)
+This case study utilises Lux, a robust EDA tool, to discover patterns in a dataset centered around hospital patients.
+The dataset includes information such as number of hospital bed, admissions, and discharges categorized by several criteria, geographical distribution across states, and other vital metrics.
+The goal is to extract meaningful patterns and relationships within the hospital data, shedding light on utilisation of Lux regarding healthcare trends.

 ## Table of Contents
 1. [Download the dataset](#1-download-the-dataset)